ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 }
 ```

 Because 10 networks all use the same CrossChainAccount approach for communication, the only modifications to the above code snippet for those networks would be to change the first 3 address constant definitions.
+The exception to this is Linea:

 :::warning
 **Linea**'s `sendMessage` reverses the order of the `fee` and `message` parameters.